 From London to Lagos, we welcomed hundreds of you to networking events across the globe, in North America, Europe, Africa and Asia.
 It was wonderful to catch up with old faces and make new connections – the team looks forward to more of the same in 2026.

 As always, we're incredibly grateful to the hundreds of you who volunteer your time to support current students.
-Our University Radio Nottingham (URN) networking event in May saw a number of alumni join us in Portland Coffee to share their insights on the media industry.
+Our University Radio Nottingham (URN) networking event in May was a highlight, with a number of alumni joining us in Portland Coffee to share their insights on the media industry.

 We were also delighted to welcome back Emma Barnett (History and Politics, 2006) to campus.
-Now one of the UK's most revered broadcast journalists, Emma and her husband Jeremy Weil (Management Studies, 2006) launched their Nottingham edition of 'Colour Your Streets', which encourages a little mindful colouring in of some of the city's most iconic locations!
+Now one of the UK's most revered broadcast journalists, Emma and her husband Jeremy Weil (Management Studies, 2006) launched their Nottingham edition of 'Colour Your Streets', which encourages mindful colouring in of some of the city's most iconic locations!
+Emma was just one of many, many alumni who joined us in person throughout the year to share their experiences with students, so thank you to you all!

 Our fourth annual Nottingham Ambition Giving Day raised £80,000 with your generous support – nearly 400 of you donated to causes including student mental health, scholarships and medical research.